Upper Lower vs Push Pull Legs: Choosing the Better Split

 PHUL is created by Brandon Campbell, a beloved YouTube fitness educator with over 200K subscribers.
 Brandon integrates the principles of bodybuilding and powerlifting into the PHUL workout to help you gain strength and muscle.

-Push Pull Legs (PPL) is a training split that divides workouts into three categories based on the movement patterns and muscle groups involved: push exercises, pull exercises, and leg exercises.
+Push Pull Legs (PPL) is a training split that divides workouts into three categories based on the movement patterns and muscle groups involved: push exercises, pull exercises, and leg exercises, including glutes.
 This split typically involves training six days a week, alternating between push, pull, and leg workouts.
 The structure often follows a "Push, Pull, Legs, Rest, Push, Pull, Legs" format.

 Increased frequency: Training each muscle group three times every two weeks can lead to greater muscle growth and strength gains